 While there are many ways manage stock counts, there are some ways that work better for certain concepts than others.
-For some, more frequent inventory checks are necessary to make sure product quality is maintained.
-For example, for a restaurant that thrives on fresh, daily-made items, a daily inventory count may be necessary, as ingredients will have a short shelf-life.
+For some, more frequent inventory checks are necessary to ensure optimal product quality.
+For example, for a farm-to-table restaurant that thrives on fresh, daily-made items, a daily inventory count may be necessary.
+After all, fresh produce has an accelerated expiration date.

-Yet many businesses default to daily or weekly counts, even for inventory that doesn’t spoil as quickly as local fruit or veg.
-These counts are time consuming, can delay end-of-month reporting, and are error prone, especially with more manual counting systems.
-Of course, the more frequently stock is counted, the more time (and therefore, money) is spent counting it.
-As obvious as it sounds, this is a critical factor for certain businesses.
-The amount of time spent overseeing inventory on a daily or weekly basis may actually be more than the discrepancies within the inventory itself.
+Yet many restaurants default to daily or weekly counts, even for inventory that doesn’t spoil as quickly as a local market peach.
+These counts are time consuming, can delay end-of-month reporting, and are error prone, especially with more manual inventory counting systems.
+Of course, the more frequently inventory is counted, the more time — and therefore, money — is spent counting it.
+As obvious as it sounds, this is a critical factor for certain restaurants.
+The amount of time spent overseeing inventory on a daily or weekly basis may actually translate to a higher expenditure than the discrepancies within the inventory itself.

 Some restaurants may then choose to tailor their counting frequency by item type.
-This might be a daily count for high-priced and fast-moving items, weekly counts for most food and beverage, monthly counts for non-consumables, and annual counts for machinery and cookware.
+They may have a daily count for pricey and fast-moving items, weekly counts for most food and beverage, monthly counts for non-consumables, and annual counts for machinery and cookware.
 This also helps limit the amount of time spent on daily inventory reviews.
-After all, the labour spend associated with counting sugar packets shouldn’t end up costing your business more than the sugar itself.
+After all, the labor spend associated with counting sugar packets shouldn’t end up costing your business more than the sugar itself.

-As mentioned above, you need to find the right method for your business.
-In conversations with customers who are starting to use our Inventory Management solutions, we generally recommend a weekly approach to start, so that any anomalies can be highlighted, and any setup issues are addressed quickly (rather than at the end of a month).
-As the operation gains familiarity with the new way of working, adjustments to a more blended approach can be made.
+At Fourth, we take the time to understand the needs of your individual business, and to help find the right solution for you.
+We generally recommend a weekly approach to start, to help highlight anomalies and to address any setup issues more quickly (instead of addressing at the end of a month).
+As the operation gains familiarity with the new solution, adjustments to a more blended approach can be made.